magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 mind.
 Don’t doubt anything with regard to the practice.
 Even if you sink into the earth or fly into the air, or even ‘die’ while sitting, don’t doubt it.
 Whatever the qualities of the mind are, just stay with the knowing.
-This is our foundation: to have recollection, and self-awareness, whether standing, walking, sitting, or reclining.
+This is our foundation: to have sati, recollection, and *sampajañña,* self-awareness, whether standing, walking, sitting, or reclining.
 Whatever arises, just leave it be, don’t cling to it.
-Whether it’s like or dislike, happiness or suffering, doubt or certainty, contemplate with and gauge the results of those qualities.
+Whether it’s like or dislike, happiness or suffering, doubt or certainty, contemplate with *vicāra* and gauge the results of those qualities.
 Don’t try to label everything, just know it.
 See that all the things that arise in the mind are simply sensations.
 They are transient.
 They arise, exist and cease.
 That’s all there is to them, they have no self or being, they are neither ‘us’ nor ‘them’.
 None of them are worthy of clinging to.

-When we see all and in this way with wisdom, then we will see the old tracks.
+When we see all *rūpa* and *nāma* in this way with wisdom, then we will see the old tracks.
 We will see the transience of the mind, the transience of the body, the transience of happiness, suffering, love and hate.
 They are all impermanent.
-Seeing this, the mind becomes weary; weary of the body and mind, weary of the things that arise and cease and their transience.
+Seeing this, the mind becomes weary;
+weary of the body and mind, weary of the things that arise and cease and their transience.
 When the mind becomes disenchanted it will look for a way out of all those things.
 It no longer wants to be stuck in things, it sees the inadequacy of this world and the inadequacy of birth.

-When the mind sees like this, wherever we go, we see (transience), (imperfection) and (ownerlessness).
+When the mind sees like this, wherever we go, we see *aniccaṃ* (transience), *dukkhaṃ* (imperfection) and *anattā* (ownerlessness).
 There’s nothing left to hold on to.
 Whether we sit at the foot of a tree, on a mountain top or in a valley, we can hear the Buddha’s teaching.
 All trees will seem as one, all beings will be as one, there’s nothing special about any of them.
 They arise, exist for a while, age and then die, all of them.

 We thus see the world more clearly, we see this body and mind more clearly.
 They are clearer in the light of transience, clearer in the